Consider these five factors when buying life insurance

 The hardest part of providing for future expenses is estimating and allowing for inflation.
 Take a reasonable, at least 7 per cent, inflation rate into account.

-Estimate what your family's living expenses are going to be and estimate the investment needed to yield that much return.
+Estimate what your family's living expenses are going to be and the investment needed to yield that much return.
 Your term insurance should be for this amount.
 Make a realistic financial plan.
-Perhaps your spouse would need to start working if she doesn't now.
-Take into account the investment needed if she were to start a small business.
+Perhaps your spouse would need to start working if he/she doesn't now.
+Take into account the investment needed if he/she were to start a small business.

 When it comes to 'how much sum assured' it is better to avoid thumb rules, as the sum that would be adequate would differ for different people.
 The best person to decide on the amount will be the one to be insured.
 Sum assured should be purely based on current lifestyle, annual family income, annual expenses, current investments (if any), and liabilities like home loan or education loan overhead.
 The final value after considering these figures will be the Life value of prospective insured.
 Most insurance companies provide a 'Human Life Value' calculator on their website to ease the task of calculations.
 Do not forget to consider inflation, as the purchasing worth of Rs 100 today will erode with time.

 It is very important to figure out the apt cover, because a higher cover would make you pay for protection that was actually not required, while a lower 'sum assured' may not be able to take care of the financial needs of your family in an adverse situation.
 Most insurance products come with a minimum and/ or maximum sum assured under their products.
 It is important to check if the sum assured on offer matches your requirement.